StarRocks/starrocks/docs/en/sql-reference/sql-functions/string-functions/crc32.md

 ## Description

-This function returns the CRC32 checksum of a string
+Returns the 32-bit cyclic redundancy check (CRC) value of a string.
+If the input is NULL, NULL is returned.

+This function is used for error detection.
+It uses the CRC32 algorithm to detect changes between source and target data.

 ## Syntax